timescale/timescaledb-toolkit/docs/hyperloglog.md

 ) RETURNS Hyperloglog
 ```

-Returns a Hyperloglog over the union of the input elements.
+Returns a Hyperloglog by aggregating over the union of the input elements.

 ### Required Arguments <a id="hyperloglog-required-arguments"></a>
 |Name| Type |Description|